tarikdahnoun/webapp-tools/CORS/README.md

 https://subdomain.vulnerable-website.com/?xss=<script>cors-exploit</script>
 ```

-If app A trusts app B origin, and app B is not using TLS, then app A TLS is vulnerable to leaking unencrypted data.
+If app A trusts app B origin, and app B is not using TLS, then app A using TLS is vulnerable to leaking unencrypted data.

 1. The victim user makes any plain HTTP request.
 2. The attacker injects a redirection to: